cbh778899/clipboard-master/README.md

 And follow the frontend side instruction to open the url in your browser ([http://localhost:5173](http://localhost:5173) by default.)

 > [!WARN]
-> As development environment are not under https, it will only work for your development device.
+> As development environment are not under https, some functions will only work for your development device.
 Please see `Production` section to host it on your LAN.

 ### Production
 Run following commands to build and run the application: